lzim/mtl/blue/session05/s05_learner/mtl_session05_see.md

 - The "Help" icon is now called "More Info."
 Click here for more info on the sim UI.

 - Click on the "News" icon for news flashes on discussion items.
 Your input on discussion items in the Community of Practice is appreciated.
 A red pop-up with a number will appear next to this icon (similar to how text messages work on your phone) to alert you to the number of un-read news flashes.
-Once you read the news flashes, the red pop-up will disappear, but you can always click on "News" to review the current new flashes.
+Once you read the news flashes, the red pop-up will disappear, but you can always click on "News" to review the current news flashes.

 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/mtl_2.0/sim_ui_news_notification.gif)](#DontLink)

 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/mtl_2.0/sim_ui_andon_alert.png)](#DontLink)